Business

 Fall/Spring, 3 credits

-This course will focus on the study of modern theory and practice relating to the operations function in both manufacturing and service organizations.
-Topics will include forecasting, materials and capacity planning and control.
-Case studies would be used to examine and analyze the manufacturing and service environments in terms of operational planning, the use of teams and teamwork, and decision making problems that confront management.
-Fundamentals of the analytical method would be introduced early to help solve problems in the design, operation and control of systems.
-Three hours of lecture per week.
+This course focuses on the study of modern theory and practice relating to the operations function in both manufacturing and service organizations.
+Topics include forecasting, materials and capacity planning and quality control.
+Case studies are used to examine and analyze the manufacturing and service environments in terms of operational planning, the use of teams and teamwork and decision making problems that confront management.
+Fundamentals of the analytical method are introduced to help solve problems in the design, operation and control of systems.

-Prerequisites/Corequisites: Microeconomics (ECON 103), Principles of Management (BSAD 301), Foundations of Financial Accounting (ACCT 101), Statistics (MATH 141), and junior level status in the Bachelor of Business Administration degree programs or permission of instructor
+Prerequisites/Corequisites: Microeconomics (ECON 103), Principles of Management (BSAD 301), Foundations of Financial Accounting (ACCT 101) and Statistics (MATH 141) or permission of instructor.

 BSAD 410 SENIOR PROJECT

-This course is an alternative to BSAD 450.
-It is designed for students who are unable to complete a 15-credit internship.
-Students will complete a senior research project specifically addressing issues under the umbrella of technology management or management of technology.
+Student will complete a senior research project specifically addressing issues facing the management environment today.
 Under the guidance of a faculty mentor, the student will submit a research proposal, conduct research, prepare a thesis style report, and present a defense to a thesis committee.
-112.5 to 562.5 project hours.

 BSAD 420 APPLIED ORGANIZATIONAL MANAGEMENT